okomestudio/resconfig/README.md

   attached to any keys within the configuration, so that separate resources can be reloaded and managed.

-- Apply schema: Type casting can be performed.
+- Access nested configuration item with a `.`-delimited string key:

-- Access nested configuration item with a '.'-delimited string key:
+  The underlying configuration data structure is nested dicts, but no need to manually traverse or use the verbose `config["foo"]["bar"]` form (can use `config["foo.bar"]` instead).

-  The underlying configuration data structure is nested dicts, but no need to manually traverse or use the verbose `dict[k1][k2]` form.
+- Apply schema (experimental): Type casting can be performed upon loading configuration from files.

 ## Installation